 Running a humidifier in your child's room overnight may help him finally get some much-needed rest.

-will breathe a little easier when the scent of menthol or eucalytus is in the air.
+Your congested baby will breathe a little easier when the scent of menthol or eucalytus is in the air.
 The soothing vapors of these plant-based essential oils (menthol is made from peppermint leaves) open the body's air passageways by triggering blood vessels to dilate.
 Eucalyptus oil is thought to possess

-, meaning that breathing in eucalyptus vapors might make it easier for your child to cough up loosened mucus
+expectorant qualities, meaning that breathing in eucalyptus vapors might make it easier for your child to cough up loosened mucus.

 How much is enough?
 "Encourage your child to drink twice as much as usual," recommends Dr. Sears.